Kevin Cramer: Abortion

 Cramer opposes abortion.
-He is a critic of Planned Parenthood and has called for cutting off public funding of the group.
+He is a critic of Planned Parenthood and calls for cutting off public funding of the group.
 In 2013 Cramer condemned the Supreme Court decision Roe v.
-Wade and tied an uptick in mass shootings to the legalization of abortion and a decline in religious values.
-This remark was criticized by the director of the North Dakota Democratic Party and in Cosmopolitan.
-Cramer said, "I was asked recently by a reporter if I am afraid that some people would attack me if I speak like this.
-And I said, 'No, I am not afraid they will, I am quite certain they will.'"
-In the same speech, Cramer said of U.S. society: "We have normalized perversion and perverted God's natural law."
+Wade and said an uptick in mass shootings was linked to the legalization of abortion and a decline in religious values.
+The remark was criticized by the director of the North Dakota Democratic Party and in Cosmopolitan.
+Cramer said, "I was asked recently by a reporter if I am afraid that some people would attack me if I speak like this...
+I said, 'No, I am not afraid they will, I am quite certain they will.'"
+In the same speech, Cramer said, "We have normalized perversion and perverted God's natural law."

 Donald Trump

-Cramer has been closely allied with Donald Trump since Trump announced his candidacy for president in 2015, and was "one of a handful of early Trump endorsers" among U.S. House Republicans.
+Cramer has been closely allied with President Donald Trump since 2015, when Trump announced his candidacy for president.
+Cramer was "one of a handful of early Trump endorsers" among U.S. House Republicans.
 Cramer supported Trump's 2017 executive order banning entry to the U.S. by citizens of seven Muslim-majority countries, saying, "I think what Donald Trump is doing is he's pulling America's head out of the sand and facing the reality that we have not been kept very safe by current immigration and refugee policies."
-He has been described as one of Trump's allies in Congress and pledged to be with Trump "100 percent of the time".
+Cramer is said to be one of Trump's allies in Congress and pledged to be with Trump "100 percent of the time".

 In February 2017, during Trump's first address to a joint session of Congress, House Minority Leader Nancy Pelosi and a number of other female Democratic members of Congress wore white, a color honoring suffragettes.
 Cramer mocked them, saying Pelosi dressed "poorly" and remarking, "It is a syndrome.
 There is no question, there is a disease associated with the notion that a bunch of women would wear bad-looking white pantsuits in solidarity with Hillary Clinton to celebrate her loss.
 You cannot get that weird."
 In June 2020, Cramer blocked bipartisan legislation to sanction China over its actions to undermine Hong Kong's independence—legislation he had co-sponsored—because the Trump administration requested that he do so.

-On May 28, 2021, Cramer voted against creating an independent commission to investigate the 2021 United States Capitol attack.
+On May 28, 2021, Cramer voted against creating an independent commission to investigate the January 6 United States Capitol attack.